 “No, all that’s over with.”
 She gave me a look which seemed almost pitying.
 I shrugged.
 Anything was preferable to an interest in my political career.
 “I’ve just been at East Brockshire Council.
 I thought you might be interested to know what’s just been decided.”

 I sat down opposite her and ran my hand through my hair.
 There was a lump where the beam had hit me.
 My right arm was still in plaster.
-My missing toe hurt from at times, and this was one of them.
+My missing toe hurt at times and this was one of them.
 The skin on my left hand was still raw.
 There also seemed to be a lump of ice in the centre of my body which refused to melt so that I never felt completely warm, even in an overheated room.
 Apart from that, I was fine.

 “I’m not sure I am,” I said slowly.
 “I haven’t been following local affairs since…since then.
 But as you’ve come over here I suppose you might as well tell me.”

 She gave me a brittle smile.
 “There was an appeal against the CIL payment.
 It’s succeeded.
-It’s a kick in the teeth for Nigel Conway.
+It’s a kick in the teeth for Linda Conway.
 The developers will pay a notional sum but the parish will get next to nothing.
 It turned out there was a problem with the way the Planning Department had handled the application, so when the developer ticked the box…”

 My head was buzzing.
 Everything about that terrible day, or what I could remember of it, was now doubly pointless.
 It was possible Tim and his cronies had orchestrated this coup to create a Pyrrhic victory; or that the revenue would have melted away like faerie gold or been diverted for purposes for which it had not been intended.
 Paula’s pat phrases, gloating over this latest example of municipal disaster, revolted me.
 My experience of the political life, the details of which I could barely remember, had at least been swift.
 My political career had ended: there was no point in listening to anything more she had to say.
 I stood up.